-Critical illness insurance policies can start from as little as £5 a month.
-As with most insurance policies, your premiums will depend on a range of factors, including your age, health, whether you smoke, as well as the range of conditions you want covered.
-The easiest way to find out is to discuss what you want from your policy with our team.
+Critical Illness Insurance policies can start from as little as £5 a month.
+As with most insurance policies, your premium will depend on a range of factors, including your age, health, whether you smoke, as well as the range of conditions you want to be covered.
+The easiest way to find out is to discuss what you want from your critical illness policy with our team.

-Freedom to Insure have over 10 years of experience and access to the whole of the UK life and critical illness insurance market, unlike other brokers.
-Rather than using a handful of insurers, or being directly affiliated to one, we will look at policies from across the country.
+Freedom to Insure has over 10 years of experience and access to the whole of the UK life and Critical Illness Insurance market, unlike other brokers.
+Rather than using a handful of insurers, or being directly affiliated to one, we will look at critical illness policies from across the country.
 Fill in the quick and easy form below and one of our experts will contact you.
 Alternatively, give us a call on 0800 288 9151, or visit our contact page.

 Would you like to speak to one of our consultants over the phone?
 Just submit your details and we’ll be in touch shortly.